KingdomLife/LootCrates/README.md

 # LootCrates
-A plugin for loot crates
+A loot crate plugin that manages loot crates in specified locations around the server.